-On February 19, 1998, Susan Green hired Helen Maple to clean her house every Wednesday.
-Susan did not have a household employee in 1997.
+On February 18, 2000, Susan Green hired Helen Maple to clean her house every Wednesday.
+Susan did not have a household employee in 1999.

 Susan paid Helen \$50 every Wednesday for her day's work.
 Susan decided not to withhold Helen's share of the social security and Medicare taxes from the wages she paid Helen.
 Instead, she will pay Helen's share of these taxes from her own funds.
-Susan did not withhold Federal income tax because Helen did not give her a Form W-4, Employee's Withholding Allowance Certificate, to request withholding.
-Susan also did not pay Helen advance earned income credit payments because Helen did not give her a Form W-5, Earned Income Credit Advance Payment Certificate.
+Susan did not withhold Federal income tax because Helen did not give her a Form W-4 to request withholding.
+Susan also did not pay Helen advance earned income credit payments because Helen did not give her a Form W-5.